GrapheneOS/hardened_malloc/README.md

 The following boolean configuration options are available:

+* `CONFIG_WERROR`: `true` (default) or `false` to control whether compiler warnings are treated as errors.
+This is highly recommended, but it can be disabled to avoid patching the Makefile if a compiler version not tested by the project is being used and has warnings.
+Investigating these warnings is still recommended and the intention is to always be free of any warnings.
 * `CONFIG_NATIVE`: `true` (default) or `false` to control whether the code is optimized for the detected CPU on the host.
 If this is disabled, setting up a custom `-march` higher than the baseline architecture is highly recommended